AdemDenizPiskin/Autonomous-Vehicle-Control/README.md

 # Autonomous-Vehicle-Control
 This project was part of my EE498 course.
-The object was lane keeping and obstacle avoidance using MPC.
+The object was lane keeping and obstacle avoidance using Model Predictive Controller (MPC).
 It is assumed that speed of the vehicle is constant.

 The implementation is a little bit simplified version of the algorithm in this article: Turri, V., Carvalho, A., Tseng, H.E., Johansson, K.H. and Borrelli, F., 2013, October.
 Linear model predictive control for lane keeping and obstacle avoidance on low curvature roads.
 In 16th international